 From a broader perspective, Upwork’s 2019 Freelancing in America survey claims that there are 57 million freelancers in America, and they contribute an excess of $1 trillion to the economy each year.
 I think that’s a pretty big deal!

 Taking a closer look, nDash’s own pricing guide is a great resource, and it’s clear that today’s best freelance writers aren’t working for pennies.

-So where do we stand on the ethics of ghostwriting in 2020?
+So, where do we stand on the ethics of ghostwriting?

 Practically speaking, there’s no such thing as ghostwriting anymore.
 It’s just content marketing.
 If you want to get into the specifics, here are the facts: